 True: Kent Hrbek was the leading home run hitter for the Twins at the Metrodome with 293.

 What is the team mascot?

 T.C.
 Bear is the Twins mascot.
-“T.C” stands for Twin Cities (which is also why the team is called the Twins – for the twin cities of Minneapolis and St. Paul) and resembles the Hamms’ bear from the beer company who was an early sponsor of the Minnesota Twins.
+“T.C” stands for Twin Cities (which is also why the team is called the Twins – for the Twin Cities of Minneapolis and St. Paul) and resembles the Hamm's bear from the beer company that was an early sponsor of the Minnesota Twins.